Dannzzor/clickup-docs-bulk-export/README.md

 - **Version control** — Track changes with git (export output is gitignored by default under `clickup-docs/`)
 - **AI / search** — Use exported markdown as context

-## Need a hosted solution?

-If you want to publish your ClickUp docs as a website without running this tool yourself, see [WikiBeem](https://wikibeem.com) (mentioned in the upstream project as well).

 ## Requirements